sqsgalaxys/abap4vim/README.md

 I don't have any experience on writing Vim plugins, so if you see something strange, please let me know*

-    *hugo.delacruz[at]live[dot]com[dot]mx

-abap4vim is a simple Vim plugin.
-With this plug-in you can download ABAP code from your SAP Server, edit the code in Vim, and upload it again to the SAP Server.
+`abap4vim` is a simple Vim plugin.
+With this plug-in you can download ABAP code from your SAP Server, edit ABAP code in Vim, and upload it again to the SAP Server.
 This can be helpful for editing ABAP Reports ( No modulpool ), or simple ABAP programs.